dangooddd/.dotfiles-hyprland/README.md

 > [!Warning]
 > Method below may be dangerous!
 Some files from your filesystem can be deleted, so read code and make your decision!

-Scripts will symlink dotfiles on your filesystem (existing directories will be moved in /path/to/dotfiles/.backup)
+Script will symlink dotfiles to your filesystem (existing directories will be moved in /path/to/dotfiles/.backup)
 ```bash
 cd .dotfiles
 ./install.sh